jereswinnen/jeremyswinnen/src/content/work/diabetik.md

 twitterImage: https://res.cloudinary.com/matter/v1559237188/work/diabetik/twitterCard.png
 ---
 ### The Challenge {#challenge}
 “Can good design help save lives?”.
 This is how Nial’s post on Dribbble was titled.
 Over 381 million people worldwide suffer from diabetes.
-Nial is one of them and he was tired that there wasn’t a single app in the App Store that was well-designed and had the features he though were relevant.
+Nial is one of them and he was tired that there wasn’t a single app in the App Store that was well-designed and had the features he thought were relevant.

 ### My Approach {#approach}
 Since Nial is a developer, he had a beta version of his vision in place.
 The feature set was well considered, but the design and user experience was a bit lacking.